Festival FAQ

 Anyone!
 Folks with disabilities as well as non-disabled folks are welcomed and encouraged to attend the workshops unless specified in the workshop description.

-The workshops are in three sessions from 11:30 am to 5:00 pm Central on Saturday, July 19.
+Three in-person, live-streamed workshops will be held from 11:30 am to 5:00 pm Central on Saturday, July 19.

-Three workshops hosted by the DisabiliTease Academy will occur on Saturday, July 19, from 11:30 a.m. to 5:00 p.m., location TBD.
+Three workshops hosted by the DisabiliTease Academy will occur on Saturday, July 19, from 11:30 a.m. to 5:00 p.m., at the Capri Theater in Minneapolis, MN.
 These workshops will also be live-streamed.
-Our COVID policy will be posted once we secure our venue.

 All content will be available for rent or purchase after the event.